eelfonik/oop-design-parttern/notes.md

   }
 }

-// Then the subclass that extends the superclass by defining which quack behaviour it wants public class RubberDuck extends Duck {
+// Then the subclass that extends the abstract superclass by defining which quack behaviour it wants public class RubberDuck extends Duck {
   public RubberDuck() {
     // N.B. here in the constructor we're still making a new instance of a concrete implementation class, but we can dynamically change it at runtime